Credit Card Return Protection Ultimate Guide

 You can use this benefit up to $1,000 per cardmember account per calendar year.

-The purchase must be made within the United States (or U.S. territories), and the exclusions are detailed below.
+The purchase must be made within the United States (or U.S. territories), and you can find the full terms for your specific card on the American Express website.

 To file a claim, you need to call 1-800-228-6855 within 90 days of your purchase.